xandor-io/angular-material-sidemenu/README.md

 </md-sidemenu>
 ```

+### Components

+* `<md-sidemenu>`
-The `<md-sidemenu>` is the main directive to hold all navigation items.
+Is the main directive to hold all navigation items.

+* `<md-sidemenu-group>`
-The `<md-sidemenu-group>` is needed to create groups of content.
+Is needed to create groups of content.

+* `<md-sidemenu-content>`
-The `<md-sidemenu-content>` define the collapsible navigation element and theres some attributes to setup.
-The `md-icon` or `md-svg-icon` add an icon before the `md-heading` and the `md-arrow` add an arrow after the heading.
+Define the collapsible navigation element and theres some attributes to setup.
+The following options are available:
+ - `md-icon` - You can use font icons
+ - `md-svg-icon` - To use external svg icons
+ - `md-heading` - The title of the section
+ - `md-arrow` - An optional boolean to show an indicator arrow

+* `<md-sidemenu-button>`
-The `<md-sidemenu-button>` add the buttons inside the navigation.
+ Add the buttons inside the navigation.
+The following options are available:
+ - `href` - The href for the button
+ - `ui-sref` - The ui-router alternative
+ - `ui-sref-active` - The highlight class to use with ui-router
+ - `target` - The link target attribute

 Pretty easy!